Icinga/icinga2/doc/3-monitoring-basics.md

 Several clustered/distributed environments and check-aggregation addons use that method.
-In order to support step-by-step migration of these environments, Icinga 2 ships the `CheckResultReader` object.
+In order to support step-by-step migration of these environments, Icinga 2 supports the `CheckResultReader` object.

 There is no feature configuration available, but it must be defined on-demand in your Icinga 2 objects configuration.